makrai/notes/lourie2103-unicorn-rainbow-universal-multitask.md

 ### Finding 3: Multitask training helps most often in the low-data regime

-* One mystery researchers currently face is the inconsistent effect of multitsk
+* One current mystery is the inconsistent effect of multitask training
 * Cost equivalent curves reveal one potential explanation: multitask learning tends to help when data is scarce, but may hurt performance if plentiful